lukaslangrock/ShutdownTimerClassic/README.md

 **Alternative**: [GitHub Releases](https://github.com/lukaslangrock/ShutdownTimerClassic/releases) or [my mirror](https://files.langrock.info/apps/ShutdownTimerClassic/).

-These builds are provided with each stable release and include both the binaries itself for portable use and an installer.
-If you want to use the raw binaries themself, please extract the entire archive and keep all the files in the same folder.
+These builds are provided with each stable release and include both the binaries themselves for portable use and an installer.
+If you want to use the raw binaries themselves, please extract the entire archive and keep all the files in the same folder.

-**Development builds**: As this is a low priority side-project of mine, releases are rare.
-However, the CI for this projects is set-up to produce and publish build artifacts for each new commit.
-These are very much development builds, they might not work correctly and they may represent features in an unfinished state, so use them at your own disgrecion (this is also why there is no link here, they are not meant for people not at all familar with software development).
+**Development builds**: As this is a low priority side project of mine, releases are rare.
+However, the CI for this project is set up to produce and publish build artifacts for each new commit.
+These are development builds; they might not work correctly and they may represent features in an unfinished state, so use them at your own discretion (this is also why there is no link here; they are not meant for people unfamiliar with software development).

 # Usage ✨

-Shutdown Timer is a very simple application hence it is easy to use.
+Shutdown Timer is a simple application, so it is easy to use.
 Just choose a power action from the drop-down menu and then dial in the time span you want.
-If the counter reaches zero the chosen power action will be executed.
+If the counter reaches zero, the chosen power action will be executed.

 Upon reaching zero, the Shutdown Timer will (actually Windows will do this, Shutdown Timer just gives the command to) force close any still running applications to ensure the shutdown does not get interrupted.
 Therefore you may experience data loss if any application is in the process of saving or processing data when the shutdown begins.